Articles | Expat Money®

 Related content: How Can I Become A Spanish Citizen If My Family Came From Spain?

-OBTAINING SWEDISH CITIZENSHIP THROUGH ANCESTRY IS AUTOMATIC
+OBTAINING SWEDISH CITIZENSHIP BY DESCENT OR ANCESTRY IS AUTOMATIC

 Except for a child born abroad before this date with a Swedish father and a foreign mother who is unmarried, the child will not be automatically recognized as a Swedish citizen.

 On the other hand, people in this circumstance may get citizenship by notification, namely if the father submits a notice for Swedish citizenship.
-The main requirement for acquiring Swedish citizenship by descent is that the child is under the age of 18.
+The main requirement for acquiring Swedish citizenship by descent or ancestry is that the child is under the age of 18.

 • The Swedish Migration Agency's notice form;